mspeculatrix/SmartParallel-328PB/README.md

 ###Commands

 Commands are sent by making the first byte ASCII 1.
 The next byte is the command.

 Cmd byte 	Function

 (Dec)

 1			PING - prompts the SP to send back the string 'SER_PONG'.

-2			DISABLE ACK - tell SP not to use the ACK signal when taling to printer 3 			ENABLE ACK - tell SP to use the ACK signal when taling to printer 4
+2			DISABLE ACK - tell SP not to use the ACK signal when talking to printer

+3 			ENABLE ACK - tell SP to use the ACK signal when taling to printer

+4

 5

 8

 9

 10

 16

 17

 18

 19

 32

 33

 34